Dive into the world of vector graphics without breaking the bank. Discover free vector software alternatives to pricey subscriptions in our guide.

 - Lacks advanced features

-SVG-edit is one of those tools that does exactly what their name suggests: It allows you to edit SVG’s, and create your own.
-It’s an online free vector program that is available in most popular browsers.
+SVG-edit is one of those tools that does exactly what their name suggests: It allows you to edit SVGs, and create your own.
+It’s an online free vector program that is available in the most popular browsers.

-One of the advantages of SVG-edit is that this open-source program can be easily embedded into your website, allowing your users to create and edit SVG’s of their own.
-The tool also allows you to quickly export results as HTML-code.
+One of the advantages of SVG-edit is that this open-source program can be easily embedded into your website, allowing your users to create and edit SVG files of their own.
+The tool also allows you to quickly export results as HTML code.

 Even though SVG-edit lacks features in comparison to apps mentioned earlier in this article, it still can be useful in some cases – especially for web developers.
-Freely available Github repository allows modifying the source code to your needs.
-Another plus would be that the tool is constantly being updated.
+Freely available GitHub repository allows modifying the source code to your needs.
+Another plus would be that the browser-based platform is constantly being updated.

 - Open-source web code